Our Doctors

 When not seeing patients in the clinic, I spend my time enjoying nature with my fiancé and two dogs.
 We love the snow and can often be found a few hours outside of Seattle searching for it.
 I enjoy cooking and optimizing nutrition for myself as well as for my patients and their health.

-Dr. Shizue Haffeman-Udagawa ND
+Dr. Shizue Haffeman-Udagawa, ND

 As a naturopathic physician, my central therapeutic goal is for patients to increase awareness of how to listen to their own bodies and help find their own specialized path to health.
 I focus on optimizing health through detailed diagnostic analysis, individualized patient-centered care and health education.
 I work in primary care, however, I have special interest in mental health, cardiovascular disease, and gastrointestinal disorders.
 Additionally, I have advanced training in craniosacral therapy and integrated pelvic floor therapy.